Imgcomp: An off-line surveilance program for Raspberry Pi

-Imgcomp captures still images every second (or other configured interval), and if siginficant changes are detected, saves the images into a directory hiearchy, organized by date.
+Imgcomp uses the program "raspistill" to capture still images every second (or other configured interval), and if siginficant changes are detected, saves the images into a directory hiearchy organized by date.
+The "browse" part of imgcomp presents a simple web interface for browsing these images.

 I use imgcomp for monitoring activity at my workshop in the country when I'm not present, much like one would use an infrared triggered wildlife camera.
 I also use it for timelapses because it conveniently skips frames where nothing happens.
 I used it for the timelapses in my mouse trap video, the last third of my chainsaw mill video, and this motion triggered timelapse

-I'm making the code available here, for free, so you can use it too.
+I'm making the code available on github so you can use it too.
 However, some computer expertise is required to use it.

 git clone https://github.com/Matthias-Wandel/imgcomp